amoccia/CryptoScamHunter/README.md

 This website acts like an investment company website that accepts funds from customer in order to invest them and earn a profit but it's a fraud.
 Don't send funds to them or you will lose them!
 Usually scammers using Twitter and Telegram contact crypto holder to invite them into this scam.

+* equitcapital[.]com

+This website acts like an investment company website that accepts funds from customer in order to invest them and earn a profit but it's a fraud.
+Don't send funds to them or you will lose them!
+Usually scammers using Twitter and Telegram contact crypto holder to invite them into this scam.

 # Report your case to authorities
 If you have been a victim of these sites please report your case to the appropriate authorities, you may have a chance in the future to get your money back.